NatLibFi/finna-code-sets/README.md

-# AIPA Code Sets
+# Finna Code Sets

-Support library for code sets used in the AIPA metamodel.
+Support library for code sets used in Finna record formats.